make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [wholly1971](https://github.com/wholly1971) for assisting with support for Madimack Eco pool heatpumps.
 - [rbrtwillis](https://github.com/rbrtwillis) for assisting with support for Inkbird IHC-200 humidity controllers.
 - [vojeroen](https://github.com/vojeroen) for contributing support for CleanAir 605B humidifiers.
-- [fantnhu](https://github.com/fantnhu) for assisting with support for Tesla aroma diffusers, PNI water feeders and door peephole cameras.
+- [fantnhu](https://github.com/fantnhu) for assisting with support for Tesla Smart aroma diffusers, PNI water feeders and door peephole cameras.
 - [sudo-nitz](https://github.com/sudo-nitz) for assisting with support for Yagusmart 3PN 63A energy meter.
 - [jedubois](https://github.com/jedubois) for assisting with support for Taurus Agadir oil column heaters.
 - [debdalerichard](https://github.com/debdalerichard) for assisting with support for Weekett kettles.